 2-1-1 helps people find organizations that can help them with their needs including food, clothing, shelter, healthcare, utility assistance, veteran services, mental health and support groups and more.
 The organization coordinates with hotlines for child abuse, domestic violence, and human trafficking.

 CIR is a private nonprofit, not a government agency.
 It is open 24/7.
 Callers can remain anonymous, though they do collect basic demographic information (age, race, income level, etc.) so they can show potential donors who they'll be helping by making a donation.
 The organization began operating in Arizona in 1964.

-Anyone can access our services.
+Anyone can access 2-1-1's services.
 The best times to call are late afternoon through the evening hours and on weekends.